security-force-monitor/research-handbook/source/downloads.rst

 The Security Force Monitor data model is a directed graph containing attriutes about units, persons, locations as they change across time.
 This is quite complicated and does not easily translate into a single file that is straightforward to understand and use without guidance.
 To get around this and provide a way to provide raw data directly to users, we offer seven different reports drawn from the data on a specific country:

--  **Basic**: a list of all the units in that country
+-  **Basic**: a list of all the units in that country.
--  **Parentage**: units organized into a hierarchy
+-  **Parentage**: units organized into a hierarchy.
--  **Memberships**: units that are part of operations that may fall outside the regular chain of command
+-  **Memberships**: units that are part of operations that may fall outside the regular chain of command.
--  **Areas of operation**: geographical distribution of units' operational areas
+-  **Areas of operation**: geographical distribution of units' operational areas.
--  **Sites**: specific locations
+-  **Sites**: specific locations.
--  **Personnel**: list of command personnel
+-  **Personnel**: list of command personnel.
--  **Sources**: sources used to evidence the data
+-  **Sources**: sources used to evidence the data.

 A full description of each downloadable slice of data is available in the sections below.
-It is important to note that none of the download contain the field-level sourcing that is a key part of Security Force Monitor's work (see :ref:`Data integrity measures` for more information).
-The reason for this is technical (discussed `here <https://github.com/security-force-monitor/sfm-cms/issues/661#issuecomment-635450705>`__ on the code repository for the software that powers WhoWasInCommand.
+It is important to note that none of the download contain the field-level sourcing that is a key part of Security Force Monitor's work (see the Research Handbook section on :ref:`Data integrity measures` for more information).
+The reason for this is technical (discussed `here <https://github.com/security-force-monitor/sfm-cms/issues/661#issuecomment-635450705>`__) on the code repository for the software that powers WhoWasInCommand.

 How to download
 ---------------